particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 **Particle: Flash application & Device OS (local)** will always flash the targeted version of Device OS.
 It will not build Device OS.
 This is the best option if you don't know what version of Device OS is on the device and you want it in a known state.

-**Particle: Flash application for debug (local)** still needs to build Device OS in order to generate debug symbols.
+**Particle: Flash application & Device OS for debug (local)** still needs to build Device OS in order to generate debug symbols.

 It is now safe to upgrade or downgrade Device OS using these commands.